Soleta Homes

 What ZeroEnergy means in practice

-A ZeroEnergy home combines two things: a highly insulated, airtight building envelope that minimises demand, and renewable energy systems sized to meet that demand.
-The Soleta system achieves this through natural wood fibre insulation, triple-glazed windows, heat recovery ventilation and a renewable energy package tailored to the site.
+A ZeroEnergy home combines a highly insulated, airtight building envelope that minimises demand with renewable energy systems sized to cover that demand.
+The Soleta system achieves this through natural insulation, triple-glazed windows, heat-recovery ventilation, and a renewable energy package adapted to the site.
+Performance values reflect modelled typical conditions; actual results vary according to location, use, and occupant behaviour.

 Energy levels